magento/pagebuilder-docs/docs/viewports/pagebuilder-viewports.md

 }
 ```

-Page Builder's default `mobile-viewport` class shows the hierarchy of CSS selectors needed for targeting the stage:
+Page Builder's default `.mobile-viewport` class shows the hierarchy of CSS selectors needed to target the `pagebuilder-canvas`, the part of the stage that displays the content:

 ```scss
 // _mobile-viewport.less